• Skip to primary navigation

 Mix crumbled bacon, tomatoes, and basil in a small bowl.
 Take out a tablespoon or two and reserve it to sprinkle over the finished waffles.

 The amount of batter that you add to your waffle maker will depend on the size of your waffle maker.
 Mine holds almost 1 cup.
-So I pour 2/3 cup batter into the waffle maker and use a rubber spatula to lightly spread out the batter.
+So I pour 2/3 cup of batter into the waffle maker and use a rubber spatula to spread out the batter lightly.

 Then sprinkle half of the bacon mixture over the batter.
 Pour 1/3 cup batter over the top of the bacon mixture and lightly spread the batter with the spatula.